iforani/project-five/README.md

 | 800,000 to 1,000,000 | 5
 | above 1,000,000 | 6

 We then calculated the number of fires per county.
 For fires that affect multiple counties, the fire would counted in each county.
 Fire risk scores were then calculated taking into account the extent of each fire based on the acres burned and whether they are currently active.
 Each event was multiplied by the corresponding event label.
 This manipulation is intended to add a weight to the fire based on the extent of the fire.
 Fires were also classified based on whether they were active (label = `1`) or not (label = `0`).
 Again, each event was weighted based on this categories.
 The final score was calcaluted by adding the weighted values for all the events in each county.
+<a id = earthquake_data> </a>
 **Earthquake**:
 Similar to the wildfire riks scores, we first classified earthquakes based on the magnitude.
 We based our classifications on [Michigan Tech's USSeis](http://www.geo.mtu.edu/UPSeis/magnitude.html).
 These categories and their corresponding labels are as follows:

 | Class | Label | Magnitude